loonaticx/panda3d-egg-bible/docs/home/reference/tools/egg_palettize.rst

 dimension (for a total reduction to 0.5 * 0.5 = 25% of the original
 area).

-As above, you may group together multiple textures on the same line using wildcards, e.g.:
+As above, you may group multiple textures on the same line using wildcards, e.g.:

 .. code-block:: console